MBG1337/Minactyl/README.md

 Please note : We wont be responsible to any damages caused during installation

-# Dependencies for windows installer 🪟
+# Dependencies for windows installation 🪟

 Git [Download](https://git-scm.com/downloads)